AnasAburshaid/AnasAburshaid/README.md

-## Hi there this is Anas Aburshaid👋
+# 👨‍💻 GitHub Profile

 ## 🧾 Short Bio

-Software Engineering graduate from BAU with strong hands-on experience in building desktop systems using C++ and C#.
-Focused on system thinking, backend development, clean code practices, and designing structured software solutions.
+Software Engineering graduate from BAU with strong experience in building desktop systems using C++ and C#.
+Focused on system design, backend logic, clean architecture, and problem-solving for real-world software systems.

 ---

 ## 👋 About Me

-I am a Software Engineering graduate from BAU with practical experience in developing desktop and console-based applications.
+I am a Software Engineering graduate with practical experience in designing and developing structured software systems.

-Throughout my learning journey, I completed a large number of structured courses covering problem solving, data structures, algorithms, database fundamentals, and software design principles.
-I applied this knowledge through building both small and large-scale projects, which significantly improved my ability to think logically, design systems, and write clean, maintainable code.
+My background is built around analytical thinking and engineering logic — I focus on understanding how systems work internally, breaking requirements into structured components, and designing scalable and maintainable solutions rather than just implementing features.

-My main strength is system thinking — the ability to understand requirements, break them down into structured components, and design efficient and scalable software solutions.
+I have strong problem-solving ability and a system-oriented mindset that allows me to analyze complex requirements and translate them into well-structured software architectures.

 ---